Monitoring a UPS with NUT on the Raspberry Pi

 Optional

-This tutorial was last tested on a Raspberry Pi 400 running the latest version of Raspberry Pi OS Bullseye.
+This tutorial was last tested on a Raspberry Pi 5 running the latest version of Raspberry Pi OS Bookworm.

 Installing the NUT Server to the Raspberry Pi

-Over the following steps, we will be installing the NUT server to the Raspberry Pi.
-Luckily, the software was available through the official package repository making this a relatively straightforward process.
+In the following steps, we will install the NUT server on the Raspberry Pi.
+Luckily, the software was available through the official package repository, making this a relatively straightforward process.

 1. The first thing we need to do is update our Raspberry Pi’s package list and upgrade any out-of-date packages.